grayresearch/CX/CHARTER.md

 without coordination with others, and without resort to a central naming or numbering authority.

-4. *Stable binaries:* Compiled software that issues CX instructions safely coexists with other software that use different CXs or NCXs, without resort to recompilation or relinking.
+4. *Stable binaries:* CX library *binaries* compose without recompilation or relinking.

 5. *Uniformity:*
 *Scope:* instructions may access int registers, may be stateful;